Skip to content

 varlock scan --staged

-This is especially valuable when working with AI coding tools — the scan command compares your resolved secret values against your codebase to find any that may have been accidentally included in plain text.
+This is especially useful when working with AI coding tools.
+The scan command compares your resolved secret values against your codebase to find any that may have been accidentally included in plain text.

 We also have a docs MCP server that allows you to search the Varlock docs.
 See more details here.